Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Discussion

 \section{Discussion}

-We proposed a novel fine-tuning approach to improve uncertainty calibration in Large Language Models (LLMs) devised for natural language generation.
-Our method incorporates a differentiable uncertainty-aware causal language modeling loss, which is grounded in the principles of decision theory.
-This loss function is designed to enhance the model's ability to provide well-calibrated uncertainty estimates without compromising the quality of text generation, a crucial aspect of trustworthy AI models.

-Our extensive empirical evaluations on open-ended and free-form question-answering tasks has shown that the uncertainty-aware causal language modeling approach yield better-calibrated uncertainty quantification, which in turn significantly enhances the model's ability to detect hallucinations, identify out-of-domain prompts, and selective generation decisions.
-We demonstrated the generalizability of the proposed fine-tuning method to different text generation tasks.
-We also introduced a novel application of correlation analysis to the evaluation of sentence-level uncertainty calibration in free-form text generation, accounting for the varying sentence lengths between generated responses and ground-truth references.
+We introduced a novel fine-tuning approach aimed at improving uncertainty calibration in LLMs for natural language generation.
+We proposed a differentiable uncertainty-aware causal language modeling loss, grounded in decision theory.
+Our method enhances the model's ability to provide well-calibrated uncertainty estimates, a crucial aspect of trustworthy AI models.
+Through extensive empirical evaluations on free-form question-answering tasks, we demonstrated that our approach significantly improves the quality of various uncertainty quantification metrics.
+This improvement enhances the model's ability to detect hallucinations, identify out-of-domain prompts, and make selective generation decisions.
+Furthermore, we showcased the generalizability of our fine-tuning method in the causal language modeling setup to different text generation tasks.

-\textbf{Limitations and Future work}: Currently, the proposed method is tailored to white-box model settings, where the model internals are accessible for calibration fine-tuning.
-However, there is a potential to extend uncertainty-aware fine-tuning to black-box models by calibrating an auxiliary model, or prompt tuning for calibrated uncertainty quantification.
-Additionally, the focus of this work has been on calibrating token-level uncertainty, which sets the stage for the exploration of calibrating sentence-level uncertainty.
-We plan to explore these two avenues in our future work.
-We hope this work opens new avenues for the research community to enhance the uncertainty calibration in LLMs for free-form natural language generation.
+Although our method focuses on calibrating token-level uncertainty, experimental results suggest that it also benefits sentence-level semantic uncertainty estimates.
+We hope this work sets the stage for the exploration of calibrating sentence-level uncertainty and inspires further research to advance uncertainty calibration in LLMs.

-In conclusion, this work contributes towards the broader goal of developing trustworthy LLMs.
-The ability to recognize out-of-domain prompts and to acknowledge the limits of a model's knowledge base through reliable uncertainty quantification paves the way for reducing hallucinations and enhancing decision-making in AI systems.
+In conclusion, this work contributes to the broader goal of developing trustworthy LLMs.
+The ability to recognize out-of-domain prompts and to acknowledge the limits of a model's pre-trained knowledge through reliable uncertainty quantification paves the way for mitigating hallucinations and enhancing decision-making in AI systems.